Oslo-Nye-Fagskole/git-essentials/Managing workflow with branches.md

 ## Preparing the battlefield

-1. Make sure you are in your **Warhammer40K** repository from earlier.
+1. Make sure you are in your **Warhammer40K** repository from earlier:
    ```bash
    cd Warhammer40K
    git status